On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Introduction

-\begin{definition} A finite simplicial complex $K$ with the vertex set $V$ is said to admit a planar-Rips structure if there exists an injective map $f : V \to \R^2$ such that $K$ is isomorphic to the planar-Rips complex $\RR(f(V);r)$ for some $r>0$. \end{definition} This paper is centered around determining the simplicial complexes that do not admit planar-Rips structure.
-Therefore, with the scale-invariance under consideration, we fix $r=1$ throughout and use the notation $\RR(X)$ instead of $\RR(X;1)$.
+\begin{definition} A finite simplicial complex $K$ with the vertex set $V$ is said to admit a planar-Rips structure if there exists an injective map $f : V \to \R^2$ such that $K$ is isomorphic to the Vietoris-Rips complex $\RR(f(V);\delta)$ for some $\delta>0$ under the usual Euclidean metric. \end{definition} This paper is specifically streamlined towards determining the simplicial complexes that (do not) admit a planar-Rips structure.
+Therefore, with the scale-invariance under consideration, we fix $\delta=1$ throughout and use the notation $\RR(X)$ instead of $\RR(X;1)$.
+Our study is primarily driven by the works of \cite{hausmann,latschev,planar1,planar2,circle} where the respective authors have widely addressed the characterization problem of planar-Rips complexes at various scales.

-Our paper builds on the prior work by M. Adamaszek et al. of classifying all normal pseudomanifolds admitting planar-Rips structure \cite[Theorem 6.3]{planar2}; They show that the normal psedomanifolds which admit planar-Rips structure are precisely the cross-polytopal spheres.
-In this paper, we extend this result to a larger class of pure simplicial complexes.
+In his paper \cite{hausmann}, Hausmann demonstrated that up to homeomorphism, every $n$-sphere admits a planar-Rips structure for some subset of circle $\s^1$.
+This further implies that for a given wedge of spheres, there exists a subset $X \subset \R^2$ whose planar-Rips complex is homotopy equivalent to the given wedge.
+In \cite{planar1}, Chambers et al. prove that the planar-Rips complexes have free fundamental group.
+As a consequence, one can easily verify that every finite two-dimensional planar-Rips complex is homotopy equivalent to wedge of circles and $2$-spheres.

+In \cite{circle}, Adamaszek and Adams obtain a wide range of homotopy types of planar-Rips complexes for subsets of circle $\s^1$.
+In particular, Adamaszek et al. in \cite{nerve} show that the planar-Rips complex of any finite subset of $\s^1$ is homotopy equivalent to either a point, an odd sphere, or a wedge sum of spheres of the same even dimension.
+Further in \cite{planar2}, Adamaszek et al. show that the cross-polytopal spheres are the only normal pseudomanifolds that admit planar-Rips structure.
+With this, they postulate the following conjecture, a problem which still remains open: \begin{Conjecture} \cite[Problem 7.3]{planar2} For any $X \subset \R^2$, the planar-Rips complex $\RR(X)$ is either contractible or homotopy equivalent to wedge of spheres. \end{Conjecture}

+In this spirit, we extend the planar-Rips classification to a larger class of pure simplicial complexes, thereby providing an affirmative evidence supporting the conjecture.
 Our main results are as follows: